The Fractal Dimension of Product Sets: The Non-standard Minkowski Dimension

 \subsection{Using Ultrafilters to Define Limits}

 Now that we have an ultrafilter we can define limits of sequences and functions.
-We first give an intuitive, algorithmic definition of the limit of a sequence, then show this is equivalent to a more powerful definition.
+We first give an intuitive, algorithmic definition of the limit of a sequence, as in \cite{tao_2007}, then show this is equivalent to a more convenient definition.